juliealevy/bbg-education-java/README.md

     - auth and program done
 - Added command-based validation in a pipeline middleware.
   -   implemented for CreateProgram
   -   implemented for ProgramUpdate
-  -   figure something out for services based entities (User/Auth)
+- Added logging
   - Initial logging config, a few examples.  (in progress)
   - Added request/response logging with sensitive data scrubbing

 ## Coming soon
-- Logging
+- validation for services based entities (User/Auth)
 - make a decision about future workflow/entity implementation:  command vs service
 - trying to figure out the best way to build the discoverable links for an api call (with templated uris)
 - Add refresh token to auth, consider implementing revoke feature (with DB persistance of tokens)